Jagger Firkus: International play

-Firkus got a brief stint with Team Canada U18 HC for the 2022 Hlinka Gretzky Cup.
-He was invited to Canada's training camp for the 2024 World Junior Hockey Championship.
-He was cut from the roster, but was then re-called during the tournament, as injuries got a hold of his teammate Matthew Savoie.
-Savoie missed the last round-robin game, but was able to play in the quarterfinals.
-Therefore, Firkus did not play a single game.
+Firkus's first chance with Team Canada came at the 2022 Hlinka Gretzky Cup.
+He was invited to Canada's training camp for the 2024 World Junior Championships.
+He was cut from the roster, but was later re-called during the tournament, as teammate Matthew Savoie got injured.
+Savoie missed the last round-robin game, but was able to play in the quarterfinals, leading Firkus to go without playing a single game.